 - Drip tray

-Remember: If the wall is solid masonry, you’ll have a wider choice of replacement radiators to choose from than if it’s plasterboard.
+Top tip: If the wall is solid masonry, you’ll have a wider choice of replacement radiators to choose from than if it’s plasterboard!

-- First things first, like with all plumbing jobs, turn off the water supply and central heating system in your home before you begin.
+First things first, as with all plumbing jobs, be sure to turn off the water supply and central heating system in your home before you begin.
 Once this is completed, allow the water in the system to cool down before moving on to closing off the radiator valves.

-- At either end of the radiator, you’ll need to close and turn off the valves.
+At either end of the radiator, you’ll need to close and turn off the valves.
 One is the manual control valve that turns the heat on and off.
-Turn it off by rotating it clockwise until it can no longer turn.
+Turn this off by rotating it clockwise until it can no longer turn.
 At the other end is the lockshield valve which controls the flow through the system.
 Take off the protective cap and turn the square top piece clockwise with a spanner.

-Tip: Count the number of turns needed, as the valve should be opened by the same amount when you replace the radiator.
+Top Tip: be sure to count the number of turns needed to close your valves, as the valve should be opened by the same amount when you replace the radiator later on.

 Your radiator has been isolated, now, you'll need to drain it.
-To do this, place a bowl, tray or bucket under the manual control valve.
+To do this, place a bowl, tray, or bucket under the manual control valve.
 Grip the valve with an adjustable spanner and hold it steady while you use another to loosen the nut on the valve (the air bleed valve) that is connected to the radiator.

-- Use a radiator key on the top edge of the radiator, to slowly vent any trapped air out of the radiator.
+Next, use a radiator key on the top edge of the radiator to slowly vent any trapped air out of the radiator.

-- Use an old rag, cloth or towel to catch any drips from the valve and stop them falling on your flooring.
+Use an old rag, cloth, or towel to catch any drips from the valve and stop them from falling on your flooring.
 Continue draining the water from the radiator until the flow of water stops.
 If you start to notice your bowl/tray/bucket is filling up too fast, be sure to close the top valve, giving you time to quickly empty and replace.
 Once this step is complete, be sure to move over to the other side and repeat.

-- There may be some water left in the bottom of the radiator, so tilt it and drain into a bucket.
+There may be some water left in the bottom of the radiator, so tilt it and drain it into your bucket.
 The water may be dirty, so place the radiator on old towels or sheets.

 It’s likely that your existing brackets won’t be compatible with the new radiator, so you’ll need to unscrew them.
 Therefore, you may have to fill any gaps left from the previous fixing holes.